Pharmacodynamics

 Interaction

-No specific drug interaction studies of Herceptin® in humans have been conducted.
+Specific drug interaction studies of Herceptin® have not been conducted in humans.

-In clinical studies no clinically significant interactions with concomitantly used drugs (including doxorubicin, paclitaxel, docetaxel, capecitabine or cisplatin) have been observed.
+In clinical studies, no clinically significant interactions with concomitantly used drugs (including doxorubicin, paclitaxel, docetaxel, capecitabine or cisplatin) were observed.

 Herceptin® is not compatible with 5% dextrose solution due to the possibility of protein aggregation.